falkr/thesis-tips/pages/editing.md

 <span class="key">Formulate your thoughts and arguments as simple as possible.</span> Only if you have understood something, you can express it in simple terms.
 Or vice-versa, to express something in simple terms, you have to understand it.
 Most readers are not impressed by complicated formulations, but rather annoyed.

 <span class="key">Use simple sentences to increase readability.</span> The writing style of Ernest Hemingway is an example for a simple writing style.
-Do a web search for *writing rules hemingway*, and read on.
+Do a web search for [writing rules hemingway](https://lmgtfy.com/?q=writing+rules+hemingway), and read on.
 Some guidelines are the following:

 - Use short sentences.
 - Use positive formulations, not negative ones.
 Avoid double negations.